ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ~~~
 {: #fig-issuance title="Issuance Overview"}

+Clients interact with the Attester and Issuer to produce a token in response to
+a challenge.
+The context in which an Attester vouches for a Client during issuance
+is referred to as the attestation context.
+This context includes all information
+associated with the issuance event, such as the timestamp of the event and
+Client visible information, including the IP address or other information specific
+to the type of attestation done.

 Each issuance protocol may be different, e.g., in the number and types of
 participants, underlying cryptographic constructions used when issuing tokens,
 and even privacy properties.